clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/developer-workstation.rst

 `swupd` search
 **************

-We recommend trying out :ref:`swupd search <swupd-search>`, to learn the commands to search for and add bundles relevant to your project.
+We recommend learning about :ref:`swupd <swupd-guide>`, to learn the commands to search for and add bundles relevant to your project.

-:ref:`swupd-search` shows you how to:
+The guide provides an :ref:`example <swupd-guide-example-install-bundle>` that shows you how to:

 * Use `swupd` to search for bundles
 * Use `swupd` to add bundles